Run Dynamic Facebook Ads? Here Are 4 Tips for Success!

 Event Data Sources Tab

-- Check the graph for a straight-ish line above the red.
+- Check the graph for a consistent number of daily matched events

 The last thing you want is to discover a problem within your Facebook catalog weeks (or even months) after the problem began.
 Being proactive by regularly checking in on your catalog can help you discover potential issues before they impact your Facebook ad success.